mukesh-kk/website/src/routes/blog/building-cloud-dev-assistants-with-gpt-4-on-gitpod.md

 $ python3 worker.py
 ```

-In the Dev Env, and spin up our workers to process the URLs.
+In the shell entitled `Dev Env`, and this will spin up our workers to process the URLs.

 But our Workers need work to execute, and for that, we'll need to open a new bash shell, and run: